 Mr. Panzarella is currently offering lessons exclusively on the Zoom platform

 Domenick is a performer and instructor based in Providence, Rhode Island.
 He has been teaching privately since 2002, and at the Gordon School since 2015.
 With an emphasis on technique and ear training, he strives to instill self-sufficiency and nurture creativity in his students, focusing special attention to each student’s learning strengths, music interests, and skill level.

 Cheryl Poisson piano 508 761 4225 (home) or 401 359 3329, email@example.com

 Cheryl has been teaching piano and keyboard to adults and children for over 25 years.
 She has her Masters Degree from Rhode Island College.
-She is very excited for the opportunity to be joining Gordon's after school music program.
+She is very excited for the opportunity to be continuing teaching in Gordon's after school remote music program.
 Teaching is one of Cheryl's passions!
 Her philosophy is to offer her students stress free yet professional lessons.
 Giving exposure to music and the opportunity to learn an instrument is so beneficial for children!
 She teaches note reading and rhythm in a progressive manner and offers a strong foundation of chord skills with opportunities for solo and duet pieces.
-Besides giving lessons at Gordon, she is teaching private lessons in her home and at Barrington Christian Academy.
+Besides giving lessons at the Gordon School since 2014, she is continuing to teach private lessons in her home and remotely to adults as well as young people.